 A brief point of information.
 For whom is my book written?
 And for whom is WARN established?

 Virtually all whistleblowers suffer workplace bullying, harassment, and management gang retaliation.
 Therefore, we are here for you – the whistleblower.

-Yet literally thousands of people, if not millions, who are not whistleblowers in the conventional sense also endure the same workplace cruelties.
+Yet literally thousands of people – perhaps millions, who are not whistleblowers in the conventional sense also endure the same workplace cruelties.
 We are here for you as well.

 WARN is inclusive, not exclusive.
 But we are no less focused.
-Whether you are a traditional whistleblower or not, we believe firmly in your human right to live and work free of harassment, bullying and retaliation.
+Whether or not you are a traditional whistleblower as narrowly defined by the law, we believe firmly in your human right to live and work free of harassment, bullying and retaliation.